datagouv/api-tabular/README.md

 ## 🤖 MCP Server

-This project includes a Model Context Protocol (MCP) server for natural language access to tabular data.
+This project includes a Model Context Protocol (MCP) server for natural language access to tabular data, using Streamable HTTP transport protocol.

 ### Setup and Configuration